Steele Lake

 Steele Lake is a small sized lake in north central Alberta.
 It is located about 180 km north of the city of Edmonton.
-Named for Ira John Steele, a soldier killed during World War I, the lake was originally named Cross Lake, for its distinctive shape, and lent that name to the surrounding Cross Lake Provincial Park.
+Named after Ira John Steele, a soldier killed during World War I, the lake was originally called Cross Lake, for its distinctive shape, and lent that name to the surrounding Cross Lake Provincial Park.

-Despite its small surface area, Steele Lake's local drainage basin is quite large, gathering water from the smaller September Lake, Frances Lake, Banana Lake, and other nondescript ponds and creeks.
+Despite its small surface area, Steele Lake's local drainage basin is quite large, gathering water from the smaller September Lake, Frances Lake, Banana Lake, and other undistinguished ponds and creeks.
 The lake feeds into the Athabasca River catchment area, eventually reaching the Arctic Ocean.